Grove House, Harrogate

-Grove House is a former inn, school, house and orphanage on Skipton Road, Harrogate in North Yorkshire.
+Grove House is a former inn, school, house and orphanage on Skipton Road, Harrogate in North Yorkshire, England.
 Built in 1745–54 as World's End Inn, it was later greatly expanded as the home of the prominent inventor Samson Fox.
 It was the first house in Yorkshire to have lighting by water gas.
 It is Grade II* listed on the National Heritage List for England.

 World's End Inn: 1752–1850

 The earliest reference to the World's End Inn was in 1728, but the inn may date back earlier, when Harrogate was expanding as a spa town.
 The present building was originally constructed in 1752–54 as a square shaped hostelry around an inner quadrangle.
 There is evidence to suggest that it served as coaching inn and staging post, for passengers and mail from London to York.

 In 1805, it was purchased by a Mrs. Holland for use as a boarding school.
-In 1809 it was purchased by Yorkshire-born author Barbara Hofland, who developed it as a ladies finishing school, a forerunner to what is now Harrogate College.
+In 1809 it was purchased by Yorkshire-born author Barbara Hofland, who developed it as a ladies finishing school, a forerunner to what is now Harrogate Ladies' College.
 But she kept it only until 1811, when she moved to London.
-Purchased by the Reverend T.T.
-Wildsmith in 1822, he converted it into a school for boys.
+Purchased by the Reverend T. T. Wildsmith in 1822, he converted it into a school for boys.
 After being unoccupied for some years, it was converted to a private house by new owner, Captain Heneby.

 Grove House: 1850–1926

 In 1882, the house was bought by engineering inventor, Samson Fox.
 A self-made man, he had created the Leeds Forge Company, and through his invention of the corrugated flue, had made himself a multi-millionaire.
 His descendants include the actor Edward Fox, and his daughter the actress Emilia Fox.

-Samson Fox built himself a fully equipped workshop in the basement, and added the Royal Stables, which included a Turkish bath for his breeding stock.
+Samson Fox built himself a fully equipped workshop in the basement, and added the Royal Stables, which included a Victorian Turkish bath for his breeding stock.
 The stables clock tower, and much of the interior panelling, stained glass and plasterwork to create new rooms in the house, were all recovered from the recently demolished Dragon Hotel, formerly over a bridge on the opposite side of Skipton Road.
 Fox extended the estate footprint through purchases of land when they became available, eventually creating an estate just in excess of 40 acre.
 This included the provision of grazing land for sheep by the gatehouse, so that they could rest on their way to Knaresborough market.

 Experimenting after a trip to the United States, he refined the process for producing water gas in his basement laboratory, and began constructing a trial plant in the grounds of the property.
 This made Grove House the first house lit with water gas in the world.
 He later built the first of three new town-scale plants across the UK in Harrogate, creating a light so bright that it was written that: "Samson Fox has captured the sunlight for Harrogate."